caprover/caprover-website/docs/get-started.md

 ### B) Server with a Public IP

-*Side note: You can install CapRover on your laptop on a private network which is behind NAT (your router).
+*Side note: You can [install CapRover locally](run-locally.md) on your laptop on a private network which is behind NAT (your router).
 But if you want to enable HTTPS and/or access the apps from outside of your private network, it requires some special setup, like port forwarding.*

 In standard installation, CapRover has to be installed on a machine with a public IP address.
 If you need help with Public IP, see [Server & Public IP address](server-purchase.md).
 This will cost you as low as $5 a month.
 If you use the DigitalOcean referral code, you'll get $10 credit - two months worth of free server: https://m.do.co/c/6410aa23d3f3